 The example in the graph above demonstrates that if you can change your load shape (reduce your hourly load) during the more expensive hours of the day by implementing various strategies that you can significantly reduce your energy costs.
 It is also important to note that you’ll need to have the right type of electricity supply contract in place to be able to benefit from these strategies.

-This relatively simple example illustrates how, by making data-driven decisions, you can change your load shape to reduce energy costs and your facility’s carbon footprint.
+This relatively simple example illustrates how, by making data-driven energy planning decisions, you can change your load shape to reduce energy costs and your facility’s carbon footprint.
 It also demonstrates the importance of taking an integrated and innovative approach to energy procurement and other energy initiatives.

 Looking at energy efficiency, procurement, and sustainability as independent silos can create long-lasting, unnecessary, and costly mistakes.
 If you want to experience measurable, financially rewarding change, it’s time to break open those silos and leverage integrated analysis for a more holistic perspective.